Why do I have to reconnect my social channels?

 When do access tokens expire?

 Each social network has different policies on when and why access tokens can expire.
-Take a look at each one below:

 Facebook and Instagram